ZLoverty/DE/README.md

 ### Experiment
 - [ ] Compare bacterial motility in MB with and without L-serine, especially long time.
-- [ ] Compare the motility decreasing characteristics with and without pumping oxygen into oil.
+- [x] Compare the motility decreasing characteristics with and without pumping oxygen into oil.
+A [simple calculation](finish_the_note) shows this is a possible solution to the oxygen gradient.
 - [ ] Laser on and off periodically to test the effect of laser on the motility
 - [ ] Use PDMS (instead of glass) as the specimen chamber lid.
 - [ ] Density match the bacterial suspensions using percoll (what do I expect to see if the density is matched?
 How can I tell if density is matched?)
 - [ ] Use oxygen indicators and DDM to verify the existence of oxygen gradient.
 (Vladescu et al. 2014)

 ### Data analysis
+- [ ] Make all in one visualization (piv_overlay, order parameter, velocity profile, mean velocity)
-- [ ] a merged file system solution, such as [mergerfs](https://github.com/trapexit/mergerfs)
+- [ ] a merged file system solution, such as [mergerfs](https://github.com/trapexit/mergerfs) (long term)
 - [ ] Try out object-oriented programming (OOP), by enclose a video (dir) along with all the analyses as the methods in the object.
-Use the file system as database.
+Use the file system as database. (long term)

 ---